-A variety of treatments are offered at Resonate Massage & Wellbeing, ranging from Traditional Swedish Massage (relaxation), Pre & Post Natal Massage to Remedial Therapies.
-Techniques such as Deep Tissue Massage, Myofascial Release, Trigger Point therapy, Muscle Energy Technique (MET stretching), Cross Fibre Frictions and more are used to work on sore muscles, connective tissues and joints.
-The techniques may be gentle or firm, deep or shallow, depending on what the issue requires, and more importantly, working within the client’s discomfort thresholds and pressure preferences.
+A variety of treatments are offered at Resonate Massage & Wellbeing, ranging from Traditional Swedish Massage (relaxation) to Remedial Therapies.
+Techniques such as Deep Tissue Massage, Myofascial Release, Trigger Point therapy, Cross Fibre Frictions, Mobilisations and more are used to work on muscles, connective tissues and joints.
+The techniques may be gentle or firm, depending on what the issue requires, and more importantly, always working within your pain thresholds and pressure preferences.

 Relaxation Massage- (Therapeutic/Swedish)

 A gentle way to calm your mind and relax your muscles.
 This style of massage is used to help reduce the stress of everyday life.
-Typically, some kneading and medium (or tailored) pressure is applied with open flat palms, creating gentle, long, soothing, flowing strokes in the direction of blood returning to the heart.
+Typically, some kneading and medium (or tailored) pressure is applied with open flat palms, creating long, soothing, flowing strokes in the direction of blood returning to the heart.
+A 30 minute booking offers a choice of either Upper Body only (Back/Shoulders/Arms/Neck/Scalp) or Lower Body only (Legs/Feet).
+A 60 minute booking includes all of the above, plus an abdominal massage offered as an option (only if you wish to include it).

 Trigger Point Therapy-